pranshu-raj-211/human-action-recognition/README.md

 # Human-Action-Recognition

+### Deprecated, working on STGCN models for this task, current repo achieves 89% accuracy on locomotion, STGCN performs better

 This project was made as part of a course project (Summer Project), in which I classify human activities based on sensor and vision datasets.
 I'm extending the work on this because it's interesting and allowing me to learn a lot of things that I could not get to earlier.

 Primarily, I will be focusing on the Opportunity dataset, a sensor based dataset created in a sensor rich environment.